Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Like the other good Nolan films, this one gets better on repeat viewings.
-On the one hand, it helps make a bit more sense of the non-linear storytelling, but on the other hand, its wonderful discovering the hints and clues about the two protagonists—and the film has a lot of them sprinkled through its narrative, if you're paying attention.
-And speaking of the protagonists, it is remarkable that they are neither portrayed as good nor evil.
-Amoral at best.
+Nevertheless, like all Nolan films, this one gets better on repeat viewings.
+On the one hand, it helps make a bit more sense of the non-linear storytelling, but on the other, it's wonderful discovering the hints and clues about the two protagonists—and the film is loaded with them.
+Speaking of the protagonists, it is remarkable that they are neither portrayed as good nor evil; amoral at best.
+That duality is reinforced with a surprising amount of parallelism in the film: both Angier and his wife die by hanging, the protagonist's deadly rivalry is mirrored in Tesla and Edison's rivalry, and so on.

 ▲ Top ▶ Movie Reviews Index